 The CD-i 370 was the most advanced Philips CD-i model ever made.
 It is a lot smaller than other CD-i consoles, including its CD-i handheld predecessors: the 350 and 360.
 Only the Sony IVO V10 and V11 were sleeker and more portable, but lacked a built-in Digital Video Cartridge (DVR), which prevented the more sophisticated CD-i games and movies from being played.
 A planned Sony V12, that would have a built-in DVR, was canceled prematurely.

 The CD-i 370 was powered by an MC68341 processor which operated on 15 MHz.
 This was an upgraded version of the MC68070 which powered the CD-i 350 and 360.
 The 370 also had a better GPU and twice as many RAM (2mb vs 1mb) compared to the 350 and 360.
 Unlike the 350 and 360, which needed an external Docking Unit, the CD-i 370 had a build in digital video cartridge (DVC).

 Furthermore the 370 had a (for its time) high quality full colour LCD panel.

 Appearance and use cases

 All portable CD-i players were intended for the professional market.
-In its advertisements for the 370, Philips therefore did not focus on the everyday consumer, but instead the businessman that wanted a portable device to display his business presentations.
-With this specific use case in mind the device could easily be hooked up to TV’s and projectors via the Video and S-Video output.
+In its advertisements for the 370, Philips therefore did not focus on the everyday consumer, but instead the businessman who wanted a portable device to display his business presentations.
+With this specific use case in mind, the device could easily be hooked up to TV’s and projectors via the Video and S-Video output.

 The Philips CD-i 370 is a very rare device, just like other portable CD-i players.
 Especially in working order.
-Probably because the professional market for the device was limited and it was introduced late in CD-i’s life cycle.
-Prices on eBay range from 600-1500 dollar and even for that amount of money almost all advertised 370’s have laser issues or screen problems.
+Probably because the (professional) market for the device was limited, and it was introduced late in CD-i’s life cycle.
+Prices on eBay range from 600 to 1500 dollars and even for that amount of money, almost all advertised 370’s have laser issues or screen problems.

 -Iput ports (2)